 Any woman of average will-power, a steady purpose, conscientiousness, who will pay attention to small details, is careful and painstaking... can if she wishes make a comfortable living [in dentistry] and be of benefit to many persons [and] perhaps [aid] in some scientific discoveries, if she will perservere.Vida Latham, pictured at left in her 1892 graduation photo.
 SMD 292.1892.

-DDS 1892, University of Michigan
+DDS 1892 University of Michigan

-MD 1895, Northwestern University Women’s Medical School
+MD 1895 Northwestern University Women’s Medical School

-Return to the Profiles of Women Dentists page.
+Return to the Women Dentists exhibit main page.